A lookup relationship field is a custom field that you can use to establish relationships between tickets, users, and organizations.

 select Lookup relationship as the custom field type.
 For more

-- Adding custom fields to your tickets and support request forms
+- Adding custom fields to your tickets

 - Adding custom fields to users